About Bunny Morgan-Brown

 Ethnically speaking, I was raised as a biracial, Black-Indigenous (Tsalagi/Cherokee) AFAB person, in a culturally Jewish home with queerplatonic guardians.

 In regards to my Indigenous identity, I am not presently an enrolled member of any Cherokee nation at this time.
-This is not by choice, my adoption records are permanently sealed, and I am working on establishing the relational connections required to re-enter community responsibly without them.
-However, I know enough about my familial connections through a pretty in-depth survey of my extended cousins to know that say that biological mother was likely being truthful about her (and subsequently my) identity, and feel comfortable disclosing this in the spirit of transparency.
+This is not by choice, my adoption records are permanently sealed, and genealogical kinship ties are harder to document as a consequence, and I am working on establishing the relational connections required to re-enter community responsibly without them.
+However, I know enough about my familial connections through a pretty in-depth survey of my extended cousins through my maternal lineage, to feel comfortable with accepting that my biological mother was likely being truthful about her (and subsequently my) identity.
 However, as a reconnecting/reclaiming, mixed Indigenous person, I try my best to stay in my lane and engage appropriately as to avoid contributing to even inadvertent harm.

-My Black ancestors by descent were formerly enslaved persons along the coasts (including Gullah-Geechee people) who migrated West and North into the foothills of the Appalachian Mountains (where I was born), and up into the Midwest; and my Black ancestors by adoption hail from Louisiana as part of the Lee family, migrating through Texas and out to Portland, Oregon, where most of them live today.
+My Black ancestors by descent were formerly enslaved persons along the Eastern seaboard coastline (including Gullah-Geechee people), some of whom migrated West and North.
+My direct ancestors primarily settled into the foothills of the Appalachian Mountains (where I was born), and up into the Midwest, specifically Chicago; and my Black ancestors by adoption hail from Louisiana as part of the Lee family, migrating through Texas due to racist violence and an attempted lynching of our family’s patriarch, and out to Portland, Oregon, where most of them live today.